What kind of fish can I expect to catch? Can I keep the fish?

 We provide fishing gear, tackle and bait for free, however, you are more than welcome to bring your own.
 The bait we give you for free is cut squid.
 We also catch grunts out to day, but you are more than welcome to bring additional bait.
 We primarily use 2/0 hooks, 5 oz. sinkers and 50 lb. test monofilament fishing line.
 WE DO NOT ALLOW BRAIDED LINE.

 Do you sell food/beverages?
 Can we bring our own, including alcohol?

-We have no food onboard, and we sell a limited variety of beverages at $1 each – Coke, Diet Coke, and water.
-We do not sell alcohol.
+We have no food onboard, and we only sell bottled water at $1 each.
 We encourage you to bring your own food and beverages on board.
 You are welcome to bring some beers or wine coolers – in cans or plastic bottles.
 No hard liquor is allowed on our boats.
 We are a family-oriented business.
 We reserve the right to cut off intoxicated anglers.

 What should I wear?
 What should I bring?

 Dress according to weather.
 Also, make sure to wear shoes with a good tread to avoid slipping.
 (The boat deck can get wet!)
 We also advise sunglasses, a hat or visor and plenty of sunscreen.
 The Florida sun is very strong!
 If you tend to get seasick (or you don’t know if you do!), it’s always a good idea to take precautions.
 We recommend Bonine, which has a non-drowsy formula.
 There are also other products out there that are effective as well.